 Recent institutional activity in EPD

-Institutional investors’ bullishness toward EPD could be attributed to the following factors:
+Institutional investors’ bullishness towards EPD could be attributed to the following factors:

 Top five holders

-Tortoise Capital Advisors, Harvest Fund Advisors, Alps Advisors, BofA Merrill Lynch, and Kayne Anderson Capital Advisors are the top five institutional holders in EPD.
-Tortoise Capital Advisors surpassed Harvest Fund Advisors to become the largest institutional holder in EPD after the recent purchase of 1.6 million shares, while the latter sold 2.6 million shares.
-Tortoise Capital Advisors currently holds 1.9% in EPD.
+Harvest Fund Advisors, Tortoise Capital Advisors, Alps Advisors, Kayne Anderson Capital Advisors, and Bank of America Merrill Lynch are among the top five institutional holders in EPD.
+Harvest Fund Advisors became the largest institutional holder in EPD after Tortoise Capital Advisors unloaded 2.3 million shares during the fourth quarter.
+Harvest Fund Advisors currently holds 1.9% in the partnership.

-In the next part, we’ll look at the recent institutional activity in Williams Partners (WPZ).
+In the next article, we’ll look into the recent institutional activity in Williams Partners (WPZ).